Algorithmically Fair Maximization of Multiple Submodular Objective Functions and Implications to Constrained Fair Division: The Effectiveness of Greedy Policies for Monotone Objectives

 \begin{theorem} For $n\ge 2$, any agent $i$ with a cardinality constraint, who chooses greedily in the Round-Robin protocol, builds a solution $S_i$ such that $f_i(S_i) \ge \optm_i / n$. \end{theorem}

 \begin{proof} The proof closely follows that of Theorem \ref{thm:greedy_monotone_general}, so we are just highlighting the differences here.
 Consider an agent $i$ with a cardinality constraint of $k$.
-The second property of the mapping $\delta: O_i^-\setminus S_i \to S_i$ now is slightly stronger.
-In particular, $|\delta^{-1}(x_r^i)| \le n - 1$ (rather than having $n$ on the right-hand side as expected from the proof of Theorem \ref{thm:greedy_monotone_general}).
-This means that when applying Theorem \ref{thm:SM-monotone} for $O_i^-$ and $S_i$, we get $f_i(O_i^-) \le f_i(S_i) + (n - 1) f_i(S_i)= n\, f_i(S_i)$ exactly the same way as we got the approximation guarantee in the proof of Theorem \ref{thm:greedy_monotone_general}.
+The second property of the mapping $\delta$ now is stronger.
+In particular, $|\delta^{-1}(x_r^i)| \le \max(n - 1,a)$ (rather than having $n+ a -1$ on the right-hand side as expected from the proof of Theorem \ref{thm:greedy_monotone_general}).
+This means that, when $a = 1$ with $Q_{i1} = O_i^-$, applying Theorem \ref{thm:SM-monotone} for $O_i^-$ and $S_i$, we get $f_i(O_i^-) \le f_i(S_i) + (n - 1) f_i(S_i)= n\, f_i(S_i)$ exactly the same way as we got the approximation guarantee in the proof of Theorem \ref{thm:greedy_monotone_general}.
 The only thing remaining is the existence of $\delta$, which we show below.
+Note that again we do this for the case of multiple sets, i.e., $\delta: \bigcup_{j\in[a]} Q_{ij} \setminus S_i \to S_i$, as we will need it for $a = n$ in Section \ref{sec:mms}.

 Like before, set $s\vcentcolon= |S_i|$.
 For $r \in [s]$, we define $X_{(r)}$ and $Y_{(r)}$ like before, but now notice that $X_{(r)} = \emptyset$ if $r< k$.
 Recall that for all $r \in [s]$, any $x\in X_{(r)} \cup Y_{(r)}$ was available and feasible when $x_r^i$ was chosen, so we have $f_i(x \,|\, S_i^{(r)}) \le f_i(x_r^i \,|\, S_i^{(r)})\le f_i(x_j^i \,|\, S_i^{(j)})$ for any $j\le r$.
 As long as $\delta$ maps each $x\in X_{(r)} \cup Y_{(r)}$ to one of $x_1^i,\ldots,x_r^i$, we only need to worry about keeping $|\delta^{-1}(x_r^i)|$ bounded.